-- · Location: 750 miles WSW of Tampa, Florida - · Maximum Sustained Winds: 120 mph, Category 3 - Current Movement: ESE at 8 mph
+- Location: 720 miles SW of Tampa, Florida

+- Maximum Sustained Winds: 155 mph, Category 4

+- Current Movement: ESE at 9 mph

 An eastward to east-southeastward motion is forecast through tonight, followed by a turn toward the east and northeast on Tuesday and Wednesday.
-On the forecast track Milton is forecast to move near or just north of the Yucatan Peninsula today and Tuesday, then cross the eastern Gulf of Mexico and approach the west coast of the Florida Peninsula by Wednesday.
-Milton is forecast to intensify rapidly and become a major hurricane later today.
+On the forecast track, Milton is forecast to move near or just north of the Yucatan Peninsula today and Tuesday, then cross the eastern Gulf of Mexico and approach the west coast of the Florida Peninsula by Wednesday.
+Data from NOAA and Air Force Reserve Hurricane Hunter Aircraft indicate that maximum sustained winds have increased to near 155 mph making Milton a category 4 hurricane.
+Milton is forecast to become a category 5 hurricane later today and become a large hurricane over the eastern Gulf of Mexico.

 Milton is forecast to be a major hurricane when it reaches the west coast of Florida midweek.
-There is an increasing risk of life-threatening storm surge and damaging winds for portions of the western Florida Peninsula beginning late Tuesday to early Wednesday and expanding eastward through the daytime hours.
-Tropical Storm and Hurricane Watches have been issued for portions of the Western Peninsula, Forgotten Coast, and Keys ahead of Hurricane Milton with Storm Surge Watches issued along the Florida West Coast.
+There is an increasing risk of life-threatening storm surge and damaging winds for portions of the western Florida Peninsula beginning Tuesday night or early Wednesday and expanding eastward through the daytime hours.
+Storm Surge and Hurricane Watches are now in effect for portions of the west coast of the Florida Peninsula.

-Current satellite imagery continues to show very concentrated thunderstorm activity in the eyewall.
-A small ragged eye is now also been present.
+Current satellite imagery continues to show very concentrated thunderstorm activity in the eyewall and an eye can clearly be seen.